KingiDE/Rexup/README.md

 ## 📜 Installation

 > Note: Currently only Windows and Linux are supported operating systems.
-Although this will likely change in the future, you can already adjust the code to your likings and build it to work on other devices.
+Although this will most likely change in the future, you can already adjust the code to your likings and build it to work on other devices.

-**On Windows:**
+### Windows
-Simply download either the `rexup_2.0.0_x64_en-US.msi` or the `rexup_2.0.0_x64-setup.exe` file and follow the installation process after clicking it. <br/>
+Simply download either the `rexup_2.0.0_x64_en-US.msi` or the `rexup_2.0.0_x64-setup.exe` file and follow the installation process after clicking it.
-On the other hand, you can download the `rexup_2.0.0.exe` which is a standalone executable that runs the same program without creating its own entry inside your Windows-Startup-Menu.
+If you instead prefer a standalone executable, download `rexup_2.0.0.exe` which runs the same program without creating its own entry inside the Windows-Startup-Menu.

+### Linux
+Because there are so many different distributions of Linux, the best way to find out which file you need is to search for the required file-format on the internet.
+The following section can give you an vague idea but might not fit all the time.
+The same goes for the installation-process that varies from distribution to distribution.

+**AppImage:** <br/>
+`AppImage`s should work on every distribution.
+The most notably difference is that theyare not installed and just "double-clicked".
+Therefore, they don't create a startup-menu entry.
+To use the created `AppImage`, simply download the `rexup_2.0.0_amd64.AppImage` file and run it on your machine.
+Sometimes you have to make it executable first by modifying the file's permissions.

+**Debian:** <br/>
+`.deb` files work work on all distributions that are Debian-based, these include Linux Mint and Ubuntu.
+To install `rexup_2.0.0_amd64.deb`, right click the downloaded file and open it with "Software install" if your distribution doesn't automatically detect the correct program.
+After that, you probably have to click "install" a few more times and then you're set.

+**RPM:** <br/>
+For distributions that use the RPM package-manager like Fedora, OpenSUSE and CentOS, use the `rexup_2.0.0_x86_64.rpm` file.
+Simply download it, right-click and open with "Software install".
+After that you're ready to go.

 ## ⛏️ Workflow